 Something different today: I will dump little or no democratic theory on anybody, and hold off on my discussion of Recall until next time.
 Instead, here is a quick muse on the psychological toll that living in a country that is now so obviously corrupt, power-hungry, and simply evil may take--even on those who were never under any illusions about their country ever being particularly altruistic.

 I have written here before about the current administration causing me to hide under my bed, but I should admit that was partially based on the theory, formerly held by J.D.
 Vance, that Trump might be America's Hitler.
 That, along with my half -Sephardic (Damascus), half Ashkenazy (Munich) bloodlines and the "Jews will not replace us!" business scared me.
-(My father was a Holocaust survivor, my mother's family was expelled in a Syrian pogram.)
+(My father was a Holocaust survivor, my mother's family was expelled in a Syrian pogram.
+I am almost entirely uninterested in "my heritage" or old religions.)

-But the close Roy Cohn, Jeffrey Epstein, Stephen Miller connections seem to have held.
-In any case, I have come to doubt there will be much danger from the current Administration on the anti-Semitism front.
-Maybe every dark-skinned or foreign born resident has good reason to worry, but it seems pretty clear to me that there is no imminent personal danger to me or my non-observant family.
+In any case, the close Roy Cohn, Jeffrey Epstein, Stephen Miller connections seem to have held.
+There are a certain group of gentiles who are attracted to the "excellent doctors" or "money people" "or savvy lawyer Jews" who are happy to do tasks for them.
+So, I have come to doubt there will be much danger from the current Administration on the anti-Semitism front.
+Maybe every dark-skinned resident has good reason to worry, but it seems pretty clear to me that there is no imminent personal danger to me or either my non-observant close family or the extended batch with whatever their share of cuckoo beliefs or traditions might be.

 As indicated, though, my bed-burrowing was only partially a result of that particular fear.
 Most of it stemmed from constantly watching, reading or seeing news or commentary that clearly demonstrates how awful we have become as a nation.
 So, maybe not Hitler, but Putin or Netanyahu.
 Worse than Orban or Berlusconi anyhow.

 This has not merely been mildly troubling to me, but painful, just as it is to a number of my friends.
 And some of these poor souls have entirely given up watching or reading news.
 Of course, these decent folk likely have better--or at least less obnoxious--reasons for their psychological state than I do.
-Many of them think--or thought--that the U.S. was special: a beacon of decency in the world.
-They admired our post-WWII activities as well as our Constitution and now suffer from what they consider a precipitous fall from virtue.
-However we may be doing personally, as a nation pretty much everything that can be ruined has been ruined.
+Unlike me, many of them think--or thought--that the U.S. was special: a beacon of decency in the world.
+They admired our post-WWII activities as well as our Constitution, and they now suffer from what they consider their country's precipitous fall from virtue.
+They may agree with me that, however we may be doing personally, as a nation pretty much everything that can be ruined has been or is currently being ruined.

 But how were we as a nation prior to the current thuggery?
 I have never been particularly knowledgeable about U.S. foreign policy myself, but have had the pretty clear sense that, at least since Vietnam, it has quite often been contemptible.
 And, as any regular readers of this blog will know, I think our Constitution is, in a word, terrible.
 Maybe OK for its day, but nearly useless today.
 So....why am I so upset every time I now hear the word "Greenland" or "Midterms" on the news now?
 And why do I (just as the asswits on Fox News accuse me each day and night) take no pleasure from any new high reached by any stock exchange or a promise of checks soon being sent to every poor citizen?

-Certainly, at least part of my response has a noble element: I don't want my (the? this?) country to hurt more people, to discriminate further or to accelerate its abuse to Earth's fragile environment.
-That aspect seems defensible.
-But honestly, my psychological torment mostly doesn't stem from anything so noble.
-And I recognize that the country has never been much like a real democracy, so I don't--and shouldn't--have any feeling of personal responsibility for the terrible things the U.S. is now up to.
-It's them, not me.
+Certainly, at least part of my response has a noble element: I don't want my (the? this?) country to hurt more people, to discriminate further or to accelerate its decimation of Earth's fragile environment.
+I recognize the K-shape of the economy and who is actually benefitting from stock market rises.
+Those aspects seems defensible.
+And, partly because I recognize that the country has never been much like what I would designate an authentic democracy, I get that I don't--and shouldn't--have feelings of personal responsibility for the terrible things the U.S. is now up to.
+But to be perfectly honest, my psychological torments mostly don't stem from anything noble.

-Could it be that others, both here and abroad nevertheless find each American culpable--at least to some minute degree--for the country's current degradation, and I am pained by that?
+Well, what then?
+Could it a concern that others, both here and abroad nevertheless do find each American culpable for the country's current degradation -- at least to some degree -- and that I am pained by that?
 It's possible, but I really don't think so.
 My friends, along with most people with any sense anywhere, realize that MAGA is not the U.S.

 Well then, what the heck is causing it?
 If it's not either a fall from prior grace or a fear that others may think I sympathize with the evil, stupid grotesqueries of Trump and his associates?
 And if it's also not anything that is likely to personally affect me or my family or friends in the near future, what is producing my increased sickness unto death?
 Am I really more altruistic than I let on?
 Feverish about the harm being done to those I don't know and will likely never meet?